1,425 total views

-Marijuana was legalised for medicinal use in November 2018 – so why can no one get it?
+Marijuana was legalised for medicinal use in November 2018 – so why is no one getting it?

 Introduced by then home secretary Sajid Javid, following campaigns calling for updates to NHS treatment, medical marijuana was legalised for the prescription by medical professionals on a case-by-case basis.
 But only a handful of people have received a prescription.
 Patients need to persuade specialists that cannabis is the right option, obtain licenses for cannabis-based products, and organise transport once the drugs are in the UK.